-The law came into effect last January 01, 2018 so that the Philippine embassies and consular offices abroad can make necessary adjustments of the new system.
+The law came into effect last January 01, 2018, so that the Philippine embassies and consular offices abroad can make necessary adjustments to the new system.
 Consider yourself lucky if you renew your passport anytime this year.

-Actually, there are many steps, processes and requirements for your passport renewal process.
-You can check them out in the Department of Foreign Affairs website but it will only confuse you.
-This article eliminates that confusion and simplifies the renewing of your Philippine passport.
+Actually, there are many steps, processes, and requirements for your passport renewal process.
+You can check them out on the Department of Foreign Affairs website but it will only confuse you.
+This article eliminates that confusion and simplifies the renewal of your Philippine passport.

 This guide is written for seafarers as we have slightly different privileges when it comes to passport renewal.
 So now fellow seamen, here’s how to renew your ticket to the world.